vaibhavsilar/MultiplayerQuiz/README.md

 Multi player quiz game developed using EmberJS, NodeJS, Bootstrap

-To deploy Game, you need to install following dependencies which is included in package.json:
+Prerequisite: Install NodeJS by following [these steps!](http://howtonode.org/how-to-install-nodejs) To deploy Game, you need to install following dependencies which is included in package.json:

 1. Socket.io
 2. ExpressJS
 3. Grunt - It performs repetitive tasks like minification, compilation, unit testing, linting, etc,

-Install NodeJS by following [these steps!](http://howtonode.org/how-to-install-nodejs)

 Step 1
 --------------